 Clinical Pharmacist

 Mindy is a 2009 PharmD graduate of Northeastern University who joined the Kent team in 2014.
-She has had a variety of roles over the years, including centralized operations, decentralized rotation, and significant assistance with the development of our most recent oncology center.
-Mindy is a key member of our critical care and internal medicine pharmacy presence with professional interests including infectious disease, cardiology, and diabetes.
-Mindy enjoys spending time on the water or at the beach and can be seen with a perpetual tan thanks to her wanderlust trait!
-She can also be found spending time with her two English bulldogs.
-Mindy first hit the small screen in 2019 when she starred on HGTV’s Island Hunters home finding show in Newport, RI!
-Another one of our preceptors also made a guest appearance on the episode!
+She has served in a variety of roles over the years, including centralized operations, critical care, and internal medicine decentralized positions, assisting with the development of the outpatient oncology center, and most recently joined the Antimicrobial Stewardship Team to provide additional clinical pharmacist support for the program as well as investigational drug services.
+Mindy enjoys spending time on the water or at the beach and caring for her English bulldogs.
+She first hit the small screen in 2019 when she starred on HGTV’s Island Hunters in Newport, RI, along with a guest appearance by another one of our preceptors!

 Clinical Pharmacy Specialist – Oncology